Partner

 - Co-led the investigation and prosecution of a major defense contractor for FCPA and export control violations in connection with payments to foreign officials; securing a deferred prosecution agreement in a $1 billion coordinated resolution with monitorship.

-- Led the investigation into a fraud scheme involving $1 billion in loans issued by a multinational Swiss bank; secured a guilty plea by the bank’s European subsidiary to wire fraud, and obtained a deferred prosecution agreement in a $747 million global resolution in parallel with UK and Swiss authorities; securing the convictions of three bankers on wire fraud and money laundering charges.
+- Led the investigation into a fraud scheme involving $1 billion in loans issued by a multinational bank, secured a guilty plea by the bank’s subsidiary to wire fraud, and obtained a deferred prosecution agreement in a $747 million global resolution in parallel with UK and other European authorities, securing the convictions of three bankers on wire fraud and money laundering charges.

 - Led the investigation and prosecution of one of the world’s largest distributors of adult content on money laundering charges, resulting in a corporate resolution and the appointment of a court-ordered monitor.